-Tatis connects twice for HR lead, Padres rout Rangers 14-4
+Tatis angers Rangers with late slam in Padres’ 14-4 rout

 UP NEXT

 LHP Mike Minor (0-3, 5.49 ERA) is scheduled to start for the Rangers after being pulled from his most recent start following four scoreless innings, coming off issues with his velocity the outing before that.
 Minor will be working on six days’ rest and says he is confident he won’t have to come out of the game early again.
-San Diego hadn’t announced a starter.
+LHP Adrián Morejón (0-0, 10.13) will start for San Diego.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports